stephanlamoureux/stephanlamoureux/README.md

 <h2 align="center">Hey there! <img src="./images/waving_hand.gif" width="32px" alt="waving hand"> My name is Steve.</h2>
 <p align="center">I'm a Front End Web Developer from Providence, RI.</p>
 <p>I love ALL things web.
 I'm not attached to any languages/libraries/frameworks.
-As long as I'm creating with code, I'm happy to learn whatever is necessary to get the job done.
+As long as I'm creating with code, I'm happy to learn whatever is necessary to get the job done 💪.

-<p>I'm also an Army and Air Force veteran with over ten years of service.
-I gained most of my coding knowledge through an <i>amazing</i> nonprofit called <a href="https://www.vetswhocode.io">#VetsWhoCode</a>.</p>
+<p>I'm also an Army and Air Force veteran with over ten years of service 🇺🇸.
+I gained most of my coding expierence through an <i>incredible</i> nonprofit called <a href="https://www.vetswhocode.io">#VetsWhoCode</a>.</p>

-<p>Learning new things is my passion, so I always have more hobbies than I have time for because once you stop learning, you start dying ✌</p>
+<p>Learning new things is my passion, so I always have more hobbies than I have time because once you stop learning, you start dying ✌</p>

 ### 📫 Where to find me
 - [Portfolio](http://wheresteve.codes) 🔗